 When she was twenty-three or twenty-four, she toured the countryside and various landscapes of her heart and moved to Portland, OR.
 When she was twenty-five or twenty-six, she fell in love with gesamtkunstwerk.
 When she was twenty-seven or twenty-eight, after crossing back across the continental divide, with a BB gun in one hand and a No. 12 bright in the other, she invented and attended L'Université des Musées.

 When she was twenty-nine or thirty, she communicated almost solely through pyrotechnics and lasers.
 When she was thirty-one or thirty-two, she felt like a giant knocking around in her childhood home, and she drew almost exclusively with plugged-in pens and spent Monday nights with her beloved Velocity Posse.
-When she was thirty-three, after a salaried stint of sniffing out digital criminals and giving them the stiff-arm, she forced herself to reconcile with her true calling and the prophetic wisdom of that blue and white sticker.
+When she was thirty-three or thirty-four, after a salaried stint of sniffing out digital criminals and giving them the stiff-arm, she forced herself to reconcile with her true calling and the prophetic wisdom of that blue and white sticker.